AP-NORC poll: Many in US won’t return to gym or dining out

 “Wear a mask to teach a fitness class?
 I’m not ready for that,” said Van Den Berge, 39.

 The speed and strength of any economic rebound could be thwarted because many fear the risk of new infections.
-Consumers make up roughly 70% of U.S. economic activity, so anything less than a total recovery in spending would force many companies to permanently close and deepen the financial pain for 39 million people who have lost jobs in the past two months.
+Consumers make up roughly 70% of U.S. economic activity, so anything less than a total recovery in spending would force many companies to permanently close and deepen the financial pain for 39 million people who have lost jobs in roughly the past two months.

 Forty-nine percent of Americans approve of how President Donald Trump is handling the economy, the poll shows.
 That has slipped over the last two months, from 56% in March.
 Still, the issue remains a relative positive for Trump, whose overall approval rating stands at 41%.